ruifvcosta/RFVC.IPTV.Utils/README.md

-# RFVC.M3u.Utils
+# RFVC.IPTV.Utils

-A collection of Utility Classes about M3u
+A collection of Utility Classes about M3u and XMLTV